dmitriyllama/Quick-Slow-It-Down/README.md

 # Quick!
 Slow It Down!

 This is the source code for "Quick!
-Slow It Down!", a Unity game project for Intro to Game Development course at Innopolis University, Soring 2024.
+Slow It Down!", a Unity game project for Intro to Game Development course at Innopolis University, Spring 2024.

 ### Build